Transforming the narrative in a male-dominated industry

 2. Bring your unique qualities to the table

 Being a woman in the kitchen is an advantage.
 Don't try to be a man in disguise, diversity is key.
-Women have generally developped a unique sensitivity to taste, harmony, design, and presentation, and they do things differently.
+Women have generally developed a unique sensitivity to taste, harmony, design, and presentation, and they do things differently.
 Take advantage of these qualities to make your entire brigade shine.
 Use your viewpoint and don't be afraid to push boundaries.

 3. Be part of the change